 Q. What is Hospice care?

-Hospice care seeks to improve the quality of life/wellbeing for pets with a life limiting or terminal illness helping pets live as fully as they can for the precious time they have left.
+Hospice care is treatment that seeks to improve the quality of life/wellbeing for pets with a life limiting or terminal illness.
+Focusing on quality of life help pets live as fully as they can for the precious time they have left.

 Q. What is end of life care?